Kvieta1990/ornl-pd/doc/collections/local_envs.md

 ## Mantid

+> On ORNL Analysis, there are three versions of `Mantid` available for both the Workbench and the Python interface,

 Instructions for building `Mantid` locally can be found [here](https://developer.mantidproject.org/GettingStarted/GettingStarted.html) and here I am only noting down the steps on ORNL Analysis cluster that runs Red Hat 9.

 - Create the conda environment, by running,